 A closed-door represents a wealth of temptation.
 It is a barrier between two separate spaces and can represent a change between any numbers of dualistic properties.
-For example, private and public space, exterior and interior, as well as the segregation of people for any number of socio-political reasons.
-But unlike a wall, a door is imbued with the potential for movement, and the process of opening it can eradicate the certainty between extremes.
-Doors create grey areas – moral uncertainties: they make some people very uncomfortable.
+For example: private and public space; exterior and interior, as well as the segregation of people for any number of socio-political reasons.
+But unlike a wall, a door is imbued with the potential for movement and the process of opening it can eradicate the certainty between extremes.
+Doors create grey areas.
+They make some people very uncomfortable.

-Holding an object of privilege or a contract of permission gives someone a greater amount of personal control (be that illusionary or real) over a space, but also over transitions in that space.
+Holding an object of privilege or a contract of permission gives someone a greater amount of personal control (be that illusionary or real) over a space, and also over transitions within that space.
 It could be suggested that just the act of imagining these internal space is enough to reproduce a similar feeling of control, as well as reconnecting people with the emotions associated with them, such as safety, intimacy and belonging.
-Sometimes we can stare through an unclothed window from a moving car.
-We stare straight into orange lit rooms – we watch families on sofas around T.V. sets, or more rarely round diningroom tables.
-We share that comfort but also simultaneously feel we are intruding in place we really shouldn’t.
+For example, sometimes we can stare through an unclothed window from a moving car.
+Doing this gives us a view straight into orange lit rooms, we watch families on sofas around T.V. sets and we share that comfort.
+But we also simultaneously feel we are intruding in place we really shouldn’t.
 Cars are similar – ever caught the eye of a driver beside you.
 It feels wrong somehow.
 Cars are public places that feel private or is it the other way around?

 When we see images of places on social media we feel the same sense of familiarity that we would towards places significant in our day to day lives.
 Is this the sense of entitlement people always complain about?
 The mass of images that saturate our lives makes us feel at home in places we’ve never been.
 Meaning that search for the new becomes more and more elusive.
 Now, it’s found by the ignorant, the extremely curious – or those that shun the stories of others.